bensheldon/good_job/README.md

     end
     ```

+    To support custom authentication, you can extend GoodJob's `ApplicationController` using the following hook:

+    ```ruby
+    # config/initializers/good_job.rb

+    ActiveSupport.on_load(:good_job_application_controller) do
+      # context here is GoodJob::ApplicationController

+      before_action do
+        raise ActionController::RoutingError.new('Not Found') unless current_user&.admin?
+      end

+      def current_user
+        # load current user
+      end
+    end
+    ```

 _To view finished jobs (succeeded and discarded) on the Dashboard, GoodJob must be configured to preserve job records.
 Preservation is enabled by default._

 **Troubleshooting the Dashboard:** Some applications are unable to autoload the Goodjob Engine.
 To work around this, explicitly require the Engine at the top of your `config/application.rb` file, immediately after Rails is required and before Bundler requires the Rails' groups.